Vaibhav832/CodSoft_Internship/README.md

-# Codsoft-intern
+# CodSoft-Internship

-This repo consists of all the task of level 1 of web development internship by CodSodt
+* This repo consists of all the task of level 1 of web development internship by CodSoft

 ## Task-1 || Landing Page